“Journalism could be described as turning one’s enemies into money” – (Craig Brown)

-Salem Zahran (Syria): A member of the Syrian Social National Party (SSNP) he became a fervent supporter of what was called the March 8 movement, defending the interest of Syria and Amal party in Lebanon.
+Salem Zahranovski* (Syria): A member of the Syrian Social National Party (SSNP) he became a fervent supporter of what was called the March 8 movement, defending the interest of Syria and Amal party in Lebanon.
 He’s a Sunni attacking the Sunni majority under Hariri and Saudi Arabia.
 A Kurdish, he was granted the Lebanese citizenship in the 90’s.

-Nadim Koteish (Saudi Arabia): Similar to Zahran but of different confession, he’s a Shia defending the interests of Saudi Arabia and the Future Movement in Lebanon.
+Nadim Kattoush* (Saudi Arabia): Similar to Zahranovski* but of different confession, he’s a Shia defending the interests of Saudi Arabia and the Future Movement in Lebanon.
 His tweets and online publications resume the cheap quality of his arguments to portray himself as the guardian of the Saudi kingdom, along with fulfilling his initial task of accusing Hezbollah, Iran and Syria on any regional matter.
 During the abduction period of PM Saad Hariri in Riyadh, he took side with the Saudi Crown Prince and criticized Hariri, his employer at Future TV; but once the late the PM released, Kattoush* was immediately fired from his position where he joined Al-Arabiya TV, a Saudi state-owned network.
 Everyone has a price but it differs how cheap one can be to justify that cost.

 Jerry Maher (Saudi Arabia)

-Lebanese journalist and political analyst, he become famous after revealing information that led to the arrest of some Hezbollah supporters in the US and Europe.
-He publicly support Saudi Arabia who finances his media outlet, and he return he praises the kingdom, MBS and his respective interests.
+Lebanese journalist and political analyst “Daniel” became famous after revealing information that led to the arrest of some Hezbollah supporters in the US and Europe.
+He publicly supports Saudi Arabia who finances his media outlet, and in return he praises the kingdom, MBS and his respective interests.
 Fearing for his life, he settled down in Europe.